la2050/archive/_projects/2016/the-endless-orchard-phase-two.md

   and family histories to geo-tagged trees they have planted.
 In 50 years, the community will still be able to walk the Endless Orchard and the trees will still be bearing fruit.
+Please explain how you will define and measure success for your project.​: >- Fallen Fruit planted the first fruit park in Los Angeles in Jan 2013 at Del Aire Park, the first public fruit park in CA. With the youth from HOLA, we successfully completed a pilot of The Endless Orchard in the neighborhood surrounding MacArthur park in 2014.
+Since then, the project has gained incredible momentum, strong partnerships, and a creative and administrative infrastructure.
+With this in place and with the support of the Goldhirsh Foundation, Fallen Fruit anticipates the completion of the next phase of the project before the end of Spring 2017.

+  This is our anticipated timeline for success: Winter/Spring 2017 (6 weeks) -
+  Call for participation to expand The Endless Orchard in LA City by targeting existing at risk neighborhoods in food deserts and planting 200 Public Fruit Trees in collaboration with the public!
+Website + app completed by Feb 2016:
+  Code Rodeo has been in partnership with Fallen Fruit to design and develop the Endless Orchard website (endlessorchard.com) and mobile app.
+The website + app will allow communities to map the public fruit trees and upload family and neighborhood histories to the geo-tagged trees.
+Build and reclaim the narrative of their community's history through their own words, photos and memories.
+With community participation, continue to plant fruit trees in the margins of public spaces, interstitial municipal spaces and in public rights-of-way at community orgs.
+Fine tune the app with public participation.
+  Workshops on tree care.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - 'Staff '
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-endless-orchard-phase-two/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0700914165741-team91.jpg
 organization_name: Fallen Fruit